Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/overview.rst

 -  `Generate keys on
    your Nitrokey device <openpgp-keygen-gpa.html>`_
-   - this is the best option if you are unexperienced, but you won’t have a backup of your keys and therefore won’t be able to mitigate the loss of the Nitrokey
+   - this is the best option if you are unexperienced, but you won't have a backup of your keys and therefore won't be able to mitigate the loss of the Nitrokey

 -  `Generate keys on your Nitrokey device with different algorithm or key size <openpgp-keygen-on-device.html>`_
-   - this is as secure as the previous option and thus you won’t have a backup as well, but you can change the key attributes (that is the algorithm and key size)
+   - this is as secure as the previous option and thus you won't have a backup as well, but you can change the key attributes (that is the algorithm and key size)